sg893052/sonic-buildimage/L3/BFD/BFD_Profile.md

 ```

 ### 3.1.3 Minimum TTL for multi-hop peer:
-Minimum TTL cab be configured for multi-hop BFD peer, if the TTL of the received BFD packet is less than the configured TTL, the packet is discarded.
+Minimum TTL can be configured for multi-hop BFD peer, if the TTL of the received BFD packet is less than the configured TTL, the packet is discarded.
 Default TTL value for multi-hop peer is 254.

 Minimum TTL can be configured in BFD peer and profile as below: